steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 	return 1
 end
 ```
 The string ``"ENV4"`` must match the Drag Info of the [Drag Group](../../HALion-Macro-Page/pages/Drag-Group.md) control.
-See [Add the User Env Page Tab and Drag Group](#add-the-user-env-page-tab-and-drag-group).
+See [Adding the User Env Page Tab and Drag Group](#add-the-user-env-page-tab-and-drag-group).
 The return value must match the index of the User Env source in the ``sources`` table in the MIDI script.
-See [Add the User Env to the MIDI Script](#add-the-user-env-to-the-midi-script).
+See [Adding the User Env to the MIDI Script](#add-the-user-env-to-the-midi-script).
 The Drag Info and the associated return value define the source that is being dropped and then assigned in the modulation matrix.

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env to the MIDI Script
+### Adding the User Envelope to the MIDI Script

 You must add the User Env to the ``sources`` table in the MIDI script.
 Otherwise, you will not be able to assign it.